jeetsukumaran/DendroPy/doc/source/glossary.rst

         corresponding to any other node is called a proper subtree (in analogy to the term proper subset).

+    split
+    bipartition
+        A split is an partition of the leaf set of a tree into two mutually-exclusive and collectively-comprehensive subsets.
+It
+        corresponds to an edge of a tree: if we imagine "splitting" or cutting a tree into two trees at a given edge, the leaf sets of each of the new trees form the two subsets of the partitioning.
+A split is sometimes referred to as a bipartition.

     tree
         An `arborescence
         <http://en.wikipedia.org/wiki/Arborescence_(graph_theory)>`_, or a